 While the M&A landscape has experienced significant short-term changes because of the COVID-19 pandemic, investors are very conscious that its current bias towards the west could be upended by the growing importance of China.

-At the M&A Community webinar on 14 December 2021 we discussed current trends and considered opportunities, risks and strategies for dealing with China’s growing market presence and influence.
+At the M&A Community webinar on 14 December 2021 the speakers discussed current trends and considered opportunities, risks and strategies for dealing with China’s growing market presence and influence.

 Matt Fish began by suggesting that the title of the webinar might not reflect the current situation, as China’s rise to power is not as inexorable as it seemed a few years ago.
 He and Grace Wang discussed China’s current situation, what is changing, and where the opportunities lie.
 Then Klisman Murati talked about China as a global power and how we compare it with other economies.
 There followed a short panel discussion chaired by Jason Stout, International Relations Manager for the M&A Community.

 China’s domestic deal activity is currently at record levels with unprecedented domestic investment in a very competitive market.

 There are definite signs of re-engagement with cross border Chinese investment.
 After two years of inertia there is a renewed appetite for re-assessing exposure, particularly for assets funded by private equity.
 This could potentially mean a shift back to investing in China.